Swansea is a mystery.

 It’s less than an hour from the capital, has a beautiful coast line, a good university, a population with all the talents you could ask for, and yet it languishes.

 Cambridge lies an hour from London, has an excellent university and a talented population, but no coast line.
-Yet it soars above the fray; parts of Swansea waddle through the squalor and litter of unrealised potential.
+Yet it soars above the fray while parts of Swansea waddle through the squalor and litter of unrealised potential.

 How do we turn this around?

-Politics also tends to focus on individual cases of squalor, neglect, incompetence and inadequate resources, but Swansea is much, much more than these failures.
+Swansea is much, much more than its PR failures.
 I can cycle along the sea front to the Mumbles, then walk on to Limeslade Bay.
-I can drive to Oxwich and walk one of the UK’s most beautiful stretches of coast line to Port Eynon.
-Or I can walk the local streets and observe litter and discarded furniture, or walk further afield to areas where housing is over-crowded and local services, such as recycling and refuse disposal, struggle to keep up with demand.
+I can drive to Oxwich and walk to Port Eynon along one of the UK’s most beautiful stretches of coast line.
+But I can also walk the local streets and observe litter and discarded furniture, or walk further afield to areas where housing is over-crowded and local services, such as recycling and refuse disposal, struggle to keep up with demand.